“Drinking good wine with good food in good company is one of life’s most civilized pleasures.”

 Bom dia!
 We meet this morning at our hotel in the fairytale-esque town of Sintra.
 This UNESCO World heritage cultural landscape contains a stunning diversity – from lakes and forests to sand dunes and beaches.
 The area is a testament to the harmonious coexistence between man and nature displayed through pristine manor houses and embellished gardens nestled throughout, unique examples of old world Portuguese and British colonial affluence.
 On the way to our introductory hike overlooking the wild Atlantic, we'll stop at the beautiful Monserrate Palace and walk around its glorious gardens before we depart for the coast.
 We'll also stop at a hole-in-the-wall bakery to pick up a little something to tuck in our daypacks for lunch and perhaps nibble on some delightful pasteis de nata – delicious custard pastries.
 Our hike today (you can choose one of two options) stretches along the coast, high above the crashing waves of the Atlantic, on trails hidden among the coastal flora from Cabo Roca, the western-most point of continental Europe, all the way to Praia da Adraga.
 Returning to Sintra this afternoon, you'll have the option to visit the exquisite Pena Palace high above the town – an amalgamation of different design styles and influences, which range from North African to medieval gothic.
 Dinner tonight will be at a tiny adega where we will have an introduction to Portugese wines and be surrounded by musicians playing Fado music, a melancholy style that has its origins in Portugal.

 Today we leave Sintra behind and head into the Setúbal region of Portugal, with Palmela as our destination.
 Once a fortress and now a small town, Palmela has quiet streets and mountainous panoramic views.
 On our way, we shuttle south over the longest river in the Iberian Peninsula, the Tejo.
 We’ll stop in the aristocratic town of Azeitao and tour the historic wine cellars of Jose Maria da Fonseca, the oldest wine house in Portugal.
 We sample several wines and then allow you to explore and have lunch on your own in town.
 Next, we are off to hike a portion of the Rota Moinhos (windmills path) in the Arrábida Natural Park.
 The trail owes its name to several traditional windmills which can be seen along the way and passes by the ruins of a fortified settlement from the Copper Age.
-Panoramic views include the region’s mountain ranges, Palmela Castle (our destination, and where we will spend the night) and the Tejo River estuary.
+Panoramic views include the region’s mountain ranges, Palmela Castle (our destination for the evening) and the Tejo River estuary.
 Before dinner, you'll have the option to learn all about (and of course, sample) the Moscatels of the area before enjoying a memorable tapas dinner at a local taverna only a few steps from our hotel.
-Tonight we get to sleep in a real castle perched high with glorious views of the countryside!

 If Portugal hasn’t impressed you yet, today will surely be the day.
 From the mountains to the beach we go, of course with a very sophisticated pit stop along the way.
 Our journey today takes us through the Alentejo plains into the Southern region of Algarve and its historic town of Lagos.
 Our trail starts at the Alvor lagoon and takes us west to the stunning beach of Meia Praia.
 This area is known for its delicious clams.
 Those who wish can walk all the way to the hotel along the beach, stopping for lunch at any of the many great seafood restaurants.
 Our lodging for the next two nights is centrally located on the marina, giving everyone the option to shop, relax or wander the afternoon away as they please.
 We will visit the Monte do Além Organic winery for a tasting before we walk to dinner and if you so choose, some more great Algarve wine.